-- Step 1: As a general principle, and wherever it is possible to do so, staff should attempt to resolve an issue at the local level.
+- As a general principle, and wherever it is possible to do so, staff should attempt to resolve an issue at the local level.
 This may involve a staff discussing the matter directly with their immediate supervisor.
 If the matter is not able to be resolved at that level, or if the matter directly concerns the supervisor, discussions should be held with their supervisor's supervisor.
-Staff may also seek advice from the Employee Relations, the Human Resources Division, the University Employee Assistance Program, or their relevant staff representative.
+Staff may also seek advice from the Human Resources Division, the University Employee Assistance Program, or their relevant staff representative.

-- Step 2: The relevant supervisor will assess the issue to determine the most appropriate course of action to follow, which could involve referring the matter directly to the Deputy Vice-Chancellor.
+- The relevant supervisor will assess the issue to determine the most appropriate course of action to follow, which could involve referring the matter directly to the Deputy Vice-Chancellor.
 If the matter is related to work performance or employment conditions, the supervisor will follow the relevant procedures (see the Unsatisfactory performance and misconduct policy, Managing unsatisfactory performance procedure and the Managing misconduct, serious misconduct and suspension procedure).

 - Record keeping: Notes should be taken at all stages of the resolution process, including where staff raise a concern under the Code and the supervisor intervenes to resolve it without otherwise formally managing the concern.
 Records or notes of the supervisor, local manager, Deputy Vice Chancellor (DVC) or Director - Human Resources (DHR) and copies of relevant communication during the resolution process should be stored on a confidential University file.

 - A staff member attends a work-related conference.
 Staff from other universities and businesses are also at the conference.
 The staff member has issues with the University and other staff members that he/she works with.
 It is expected the staff member will not defame the University to others at the conference, but will uphold the good name and reputation of the University.